Keyboardly-App/keyboardly-dev/Glossary.md

 <img src="image/app-addon-menu.webm" width="250"/>
 <br>
 It's should to be configured by [this](#apps-addon-menu-configuration)

+## Base Class
+Base Class means several class that must exist in an add on.
+Member of base class is :
+- Default Class Add On
+- DynamicDagger Class
+- DynamicFeatureImpl Class
+All the class will explain on below.

 ## Default Class Add On
 `Default Class Add On` mean a class that created as a gateway of Add On will loaded & works.